LiciaHe/Color-Hoarding-with-Licia-He/tutorial/Color_Rule_Generator.md

 ## Step 7: Helper Functions

 The system provides a list of [Helper Functions](web/js/combo/color_rule_helper_functions.js) that you can use to plug into your own generative systems.
-Specifically, you can use the `draw_color_from_rules` function to draw colors using rules and simulations created with this system.
+Specifically, you can use the `draw_colors_from_rules` function to draw colors using rules and simulations created with this system.

 All the dependencies of this function (e.g., random function, choose, choose with weight function) are included in the same [Helper Functions](web/js/combo/color_rule_helper_functions.js) file.